 What you’ll experience now is brick, tree-lined streets and small cafes and restaurants (and also, a Starbucks!).

 If your children are older, this may be a great place to take them when they’re learning about WWI.
 For our young children, we focused on enjoying the quaint streets and feeling like we’d stepped in Europe when we were only 40 minutes from home.

 #2 Enjoy Columbus’ many parks

+An ever-popular free activity in Columbus is a visit to one of it’s parks!
 Columbus has many grassy spaces reserved for playing, picnicking, or taking a leisurely wander.
 Topiary Park is just east of downtown, yet you’ll feel miles away from the city, like you stepped into a life-sized Monet painting.
 The space is great for reading a book while the baby sleeps or watching the older ones throw a frisbee.

 Schiller Park in the aforementioned German Village has a nice playground to keep little and big kids busy while you enjoy the architecture of the stately brick homes that surround the park.

-Columbus also has plenty of MetroParks spread throughout the many suburbs of the city.
+Columbus also has plenty of free MetroParks spread throughout the many suburbs of the city.
 The closest one to downtown is Scioto Audubon.
 Located on the banks of the Scioto River, older children and teenagers will enjoy the obstacle course or outdoor rock climbing wall.

 #3 Tour Ohio’s Statehouse